 ICT Test Rules for Characteristics of a Test Point and Test Point Coverage

 Once the test point, design rules have been configured; the EDA tool will have automated features to assign the test points in the design.
 Generally speaking, the documentation produced will be a test point file or report, containing the coordinates of each test point.
 This report may be generated in a variety of file formats, including the IPC-D-356A format.
 Other file formats may be required by the CM performing the test or creating the fixture.
 Consult with your testing CM to verify what data is required to produce the test fixture.

 The Flying Probe Tester does not require tooling for a test fixture, therefore will be the lowest cost ICT testing solution.
 Additionally, soldered SMT component leads on the PCA may also be probed.
 When vetting the CM to perform ICT testing, it may be prudent to ask if they have Flying Probe ICT test capabilities.
 This will only require programming of the test system and not tooling costs to produce the test fixture.
 Additionally, engineering changes (ECO) to the PCA will not require avoiding changes to the test points, as any differences between the old and new assembly will only require programming changes.

-With the testing phase of a completed circuit board comprising up to 30% of overall costs, designing for testability in PCB design is more important than ever to fully plan and strategize your DFT process.
-This first begins with knowing the capabilities of your manufacturer and what test coverage is considerednecessary to guarantee a quality finished product.
+With the testing phase of a completed circuit board comprising up to 30% of overall costs, designing for testability in PCB design is more important than ever.
+This first begins with knowing the capabilities of your manufacturer and what test coverage is considered necessary to guarantee a quality finished product.
 Once your planning phase is situated, a comprehensive ICT test will allow you to detect a number of defects before you board is fully manufactured.
 Altium Designer will assist in every step of this process, easing the design process so you can better plan for testability.
 Focus on what’s important in the design process, and check out Altium Designer today.